 The Berkeley Law library has an array of valuable resources.
 Check out the key documents for the April 20, 2010 Deepwater Horizon Oil Spill here.

-Boalt faculty participate in this blog, which discusses disaster issues, along with more general coverage of environmental law and other topics.
+Boalt faculty participate in the Jursidynamics Blog, which discusses disaster issues, along with more general coverage of environmental law and other topics.

 Disaster Law Library Database